Ikanant/Software-Engineering-Notes/05-Docker/Docker - Deep Dive/000_01 - Docker Deep Dive - PluralSight - INTRO.md

 We can see the docker socket there.
 The little S at the start of the line is what tells us that it is a socket.
 We can see that its bound by ROOT but, the GROUP OWNER on the second column is a group called Docker.
 So, instead of needing to be root to run Docker, we can add normal users to the Docker group...which has GROUP ownership of the socket.
 Effectively giving any users that amend to that group ROOT, because the DOCKER group has full control of the Docker UNIX socket.

-In summary: *[We can grant normal users the ability to make and break containers without having to give them ROOT.]{.underline}* (no need of sudo anymore!).
+In summary: *[We can grant normal users the ability to make and break containers without having to give them ROOT.]* (no need of sudo anymore!).

 **BUT:** Doing this is not without security concerns.
 We need to have strict control to know which users are within that group.